 What is a Payment Gateway?

 It is a pass-through mechanism through which cards, net banking and e-wallet payments are done.
 Payment gateways offer a means to accept online payments.

 What is a Payment Aggregator?

-Payment aggregators are service providers through which e-commerce merchants process payments.
+Payment aggregators are service providers through which eCommerce merchants process payments.
 They allow merchants to accept bank transfers without setting up a merchant account that is associated with a bank.

-With payment gateway aggregators, one merchant account is used to represent a number of merchants opposed to the traditional model which disburses a merchant account to each merchant.
+With payment gateway aggregators, one merchant account is used to represent a number of merchants as opposed to the traditional model which disburses a merchant account to each merchant.

-Examples of Payment Gateway and Payment Aggregator:
+Examples of Payment Gateway and Payment Aggregator

 A payment aggregator can offer a payment gateway, but a payment gateway cannot offer a payment aggregator.